adhikasp/demo-aspect/readme.md

 **unused import** and **unused local variable**.
 The `.coafile` contain configuration to search **redundant** code in `.py` files.

-The desired result is the unused import and variable got fixed by coala using `PyUnusedCodeBear` even though we don't explicitly tell coala to use it.
+The desired result is the `cos` import got removed by coala using `PyUnusedCodeBear` even though we don't explicitly tell coala to use it.

 ### Result